-Outside of your typical SaaS marketing efforts, which include content, email and paid marketing to potential and existing customers, it’s time to expand your marketing arsenal with another tool – chat.
+Outside of your typical SaaS marketing efforts, which include content, email, social and paid marketing to potential and existing customers, it’s time to expand your marketing arsenal with another tool – chat.

 And it’s perfect for marketers, too.
 Asking questions on chat requires little effort on a site visitor’s part, and marketing and sales can instantly qualify leads from the inquiries.

-If you’re ready to incorporate chat and/or chatbots on your site, keep reading to learn some tips for chat success.
+If you’re ready to incorporate chat and/or chatbots on your site, keep reading to learn some tips for SaaS conversion rate success.

 The Less Intrusive the Better